mingYi-ch/Msc-Thesis-ST/README.md

 ### Prepare data

 The directory for loading data and outputing results can be set in `config/config.R`.
+Please [contact the author](yiming.civi@gmail.com) for the data used in this project.

 Run the RMarkdown `analysis-notebook/scRNA-seq-analysis/analysis-scRNA-seq-2.Rmd` to process the reference data set and analyze it.